Credos

 Some years ago I started writing down a list of things I believe and try to apply in my professional life.

-I’ve decided to post them up in the open because if you ever work with me, or think about working with me, knowing about them might give you a sense of what motivates my words and actions.
+I’ve decided to post them up in the open because if you ever work with me, or think about working with me, knowing them might give you a sense of what motivates my words and actions.

 I refine these all the time and add to them occasionally.
 They are not listed in any particular order.